Plsr/website/_posts/2022-11-23-all-these-promises.md

 ---
-layout: til
+layout: post
 title: All these Promises
 date: 2022-11-23T06:59:26.271Z
+tags: javascript til
 ---
-H﻿ere's the different methods of handling an Array of Promises in JavaScript.
+Here's the different methods of handling an Array of Promises in JavaScript.

 ### [`Promise.all()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/all)

-P﻿robably the best known of them all.
+Probably the best known of them all.
 We tell JavaScript "We need all these Promises to fulfill".
 Thus, `Promise.all()` will stop executing any further promises on the first promise it encounters that is rejected.

 ```javascript
 const promise1 = Promise.resolve(13)